 Displaying Alert Message Boxes

-Traditionally we would do this with JavaScript in the html of the page by creating an onload event that
+Traditionally we would do this with JavaScript in the html of the page by creating an onload

 generated a message box.
 However like the previous case, ASP.NET provides us additional methods to handle all this